dlascelles/Arithmos/README.md

 ![Explorer](https://user-images.githubusercontent.com/52032313/61368519-b5ca3700-a896-11e9-8010-919c5aaec84a.png)

 # Dependencies
-The application is build using the .NET Framework 4.8
+The application is built using the .NET Framework 4.8

 # License
 MIT License